KOISHIWARA Yaki (Pottery)

-The kiln set up by the feudal lord of the local Kuroda clan, in the 17th century at the beginning of the Edo period (1600-1868), was the first to be set up in Chikuzen in northern Kyushu.
-Large porcelain urns, jars and sake flasks were made under the name of Nakano yaki but in the middle of the 18th century, pottery was being produced under the name of Koishiwara Yaki.
+A kiln established by the feudal lord of the local Kuroda clan in the 17th century, at the beginning of the Edo era (1600-1868), was the first in Chikuzen in northern Kyushu.
+Large porcelain urns, jars and sake flasks were made under the name of Nakano Yaki, but in the middle of the 18th century, pottery was produced under the name of Koishiwara Yaki.

-The special features of this ware lie in the way in which the pottery is decorated using brush strokes on the large dishes and the large pots with their chattermarks.
-Using techniques which have barely altered over the centuries, urns, drinking vessels and flower vases are still being made today along with a range of tableware and some figurines.
+Special features of these wares include the way the pottery is decorated using brush strokes on large dishes and large pots with chatter marks.
+Using techniques which have barely been altered over the centuries, urns, drinking vessels and flower vases are still being made today along, with a range of tableware and some figurines.

-Their characteristics appear on its decorations, such as hakeme (white slip) on large plates or tobikanna (chatter marks) on pots.
-Pots, tablewares, flower vases etc., are created through a well-preserved techniques from old times.
+Koishiwara Yaki characteristics appear on their decorations, including hakeme (white slip) on large plates or tobi kanna (chatter marks) on pots.
+Pots, tableware, flower vases and more are created through well-preserved techniques from times past.

 How to make

-They are directly glazed and baked without biscuit firing after decorations are applied.
-The decorative techniques such as tobikanna, keshogake, hakeme are established in late 17th century.
+Koishiwara Yaki pieces are directly glazed and baked without biscuit firing after decorations are applied.
+Decorative techniques including tobi kanna, kesho gake, hakeme were established in the late 17th century.